Siemens-Healthineers/K2s/docs/op-manual/secure-host-access.md

 This is solved for `my-product` by outbound rules, which inspects the responses and make the necessary changes for the `<base href.../>`.

-For the dashboard, no change is necessary, because it detects and sets the base `href` dynamically, [see the code](https://github.com/kubernetes/dashboard/blob/dde23c41c6ee7e85194dc897cf73ee0f781f7d99/modules/web/src/index.html#L32){target="_blank"}.
+For Headlamp, the base URL is configured via the `--base-url=/dashboard` flag passed by the Helm chart values, so no outbound rewrite rules are necessary.